vinaya » pli-tv-pvr » Parivāra

 Apalokanaṁ pañcaṭṭhānaṁ,

-Five cases for getting permission,
+Five situations for getting permission,

 ñatti ca navaṭhānikā;

-And nine cases for one motion;
+And nine situations for one motion;

 Ñatti dutiyaṁ sattaṭṭhānaṁ,